Inuyasha: Anime

-The anime of Inuyasha was ranked twenty by TV Asahi of the 100 best anime series in 2006 based on an online survey in Japan.
+The Inuyasha anime was ranked twentieth in an 2006 online Japanese survey conducted by TV Asahi of the 100 best anime series.
 In ICv2's Anime Awards from both 2004 and 2005, the series was the winner in the category of Property of the Year.
 In the Anime Grand Prix polls by Animage, Inuyasha has appeared various times in the category of Best Anime, taking third place in 2003.
 In the American Anime Awards from 2007, Inuyasha was a nominee in the categories of Best Cast, Best Long Series, and Best Anime Feature, but lost to Fullmetal Alchemist and Final Fantasy VII: Advent Children, respectively.
-A 2019 NHK poll of 210,061 people saw Inuyasha named Takahashi's best animated work.
-Inuyasha and Sesshomaru were voted first and third place respectively in her characters category.
+A 2019 NHK poll of 210,061 people resulted in Inuyasha being named Takahashi's best animated work.
+Inuyasha and Sesshomaru were voted first and third place, respectively, in her characters category.